Paul Craig (legal scholar)

 Paul Philip Craig, (born 27 September 1951) is a British legal scholar, specialising in administrative and European Union law.
 He was Professor of English Law at the University of Oxford from 1998 to 2019, and is now emeritus professor.

 Education and background

-He was also a Fellow of Worcester College, Oxford (1976–1998) and then of St John's College, Oxford.

-He was educated at Worcester College, Oxford, where he took his MA and BCL.
-He stayed at Worcester, and was made a Fellow in 1976.
-He remained a Fellow until his move to St John's in 1998.
+Craig was educated at Worcester College, Oxford, where he took his MA and BCL.
+He became a Fellow of Worcester in 1976, working alongside Francis Reynolds, and remained there until moving to St John's College, Oxford in 1998.

 Career

-He is the author of a number of legal textbooks the most well known of which (EU Law: Text, Cases and Materials) was published in its 5th edition by Oxford University Press in September 2011.
+With Gráinne de Búrca, Craig is co-author of EU Law: Text, Cases and Materials, whose eighth edition was published by Oxford University Press in August 2024.

-He currently teaches 5 week courses in Administrative Law and European Union Law at the Indiana University School of Law-Bloomington.
-He also lectures in Constitutional Law at the University of Oxford, and a Masters Course at the University of Melbourne, Australia.
+He currently teaches five-week courses in Administrative Law and European Union Law at the Indiana University School of Law-Bloomington.
+He also lectures in Constitutional Law at the University of Oxford, and a master's course at the University of Melbourne, Australia.

 He is a member of the Whitney R. Harris World Law Institute's International Council.